MdeBoer95/syntactic_change/README.md

 3. Two arbitrary words that fulfill the following criteria: (file: abr_syn_sem.txt)
      - semantic similarity > sem_threshold
      - |syntactic similariy| < syn_threshold
-     - word a is from epoch 1 and word b is from epoch 2
+     - word a is from epoch 1 and word b is from epoch 2find_abitrary_words_with_similarity

+    This function (*find_abitrary_words_with_similarity*) can take very long to run.
+So it might make break the for loop after a certain number of words has been found.
+(Currently ~ 20)

 ## Test for Syntactic Word Embeddings
 A test for syntactic word embeddings can be run with the file ```analogy_test.txt```.